Swades: Plot

-Mohan Bhargava is an NRI who works as a Project Manager on the Global Precipitation Measurement (GPM) program for NASA in Washington, D.C.
-Mohan relocated to the U.S. to attend college and stayed there after his parents died in a car accident in India.
-He worries about his Kaveri Amma, a nanny in his native Uttar Pradesh, who raised him during his childhood.
-After his parents' death, Kaveri Amma moved to an old age home in Delhi and eventually lost contact with Mohan.
+Mohan Bhargava is a successful Non-Resident Indian (NRI) working as a Project Manager on the Global Precipitation Measurement (GPM) program for NASA in Washington, D.C.
+Mohan originally relocated to the United States for his higher education and chose to remain there after his parents tragically died in a car accident in India.
+Over time, he becomes deeply concerned about Kaveri Amma, the beloved nanny who raised him during his childhood in Uttar Pradesh.
+Following his parents' deaths, Kaveri Amma had relocated to an old age home in Delhi and eventually lost touch with him.